-The conflict eventually lead to the Persivo Crisis in 3172; the closing of the Persivan Crossroads and wide spread conflict in the Persivo Star System.
+The conflict eventually lead to the Persivo Crisis (3172-3174), the closing of the Persivan Crossroads and wide spread fighting in the Persivo Star System.
 The crisis soon became a detrimental set-back in the governments economical revitalization plan.
 Eventually, by 3174 a task force of joint Ionian system militaries were deployed to the system on the orders of the Ionian government and a plan was made to relocate Gaennai refugees from the world of Argos to the near by world of Alicyon, eventually becoming known as Farahid Ukhraa (Gaennai: New Farahid).
 The resettlement of Gaennai refugees from Argos to Farahid Uhkraa brought a swift end to the conflict and the re-opening of the Persivan Crossroads.
 Many worlds would continued to suffer from over-population, ineffective infrastructure and anti-Gaennai sentiment until the Expansionist Period began in 3187.

 The Expansionist period was, as the name suggests, a period of expansion for the Ionian League after the opening of the Pelidion Gate in 3187.
 The opening of the Pelidion Gate opened the Cronus Rift to the Ionian League and the rest of the Eastward Rim.
 In the first few decades Ionian recon teams began mapping the Cronus Rift and establishing first contact with numerous ethnic and culturally Ionian system states.
 By the turn of the century the Ionian League had already begun numerous colonization plans around the Pelidion Gate, including the planet Pelidion itself.